Anamorphic 3.9/7.8 support

 When you pick one of these cabinets, an amber notice appears under the panel picker:

-- Input is the canvas you're drawing on, before the squish.
+• Input is the source dimensions for content, before the squish.

 In the Render options there's an Anamorphic notice toggle.
 Turn it on and the exported PNG gets a small footer flagging that the map is pre-squished, so whoever picks it up on load-in knows what they're looking at.